tap349/tap349.github.io/_posts/2018-05-23-webpack-rails-webpacker.md

 >
 > You can also modify the loaders that Webpacker pre-configures for you.

-basic loaders are installed as dependencies of `@rails/webpacker` NPM package:
+basic loaders are installed as dependencies of `@rails/webpacker` npm package:

 ```conf
 # yarn.lock